patataofcourse/Saltwater/README.md

 Run `make` to build the plugin.

+> If you're trying to use clangd, you'll need to add `--query-driver=$DEVKITARM/bin/arm-none-eabi-*` to its arguments

 ## Credits
 * patataofcourse, 0xadk, and TheAlternateDoctor for programming the actual plugin
 * EstexNT for a LOT of the research used in this project - thank you so much!